 There were over 500,000 accidents involving large trucks and commercial vehicles in 2010.
 Large Truck Accidents are particularly horrible since the trucks are bigger and heavier than most vehicles on the road.
 Commercial truck drivers can be negligent, overworked, under-trained, or just victim to mechanical failure.
 When road conditions are hazardous, these other factors are amplified and make them much more dangerous to other vehicles on the road.

-At the Law Office of James M. Hoffmann, we will fight to make sure that the trucking company is held responsible for their failure.
+At the Law Office of James M. Hoffmann, our St. Louis truck accident lawyers will fight to make sure that the trucking company is held responsible for their failure.
 If a truckers reckless driving has resulted in the death of your loved one, trust our firm to help.
 Call us at (314) 361-4300 for a free and private consultation.
 You may also request free consultation by completing our on-line contact form.

 photo credit: Zyan